WuZongWei6/Pixelization/README.md

 ## Description
 This is the official implementation of the SIGGRAPH Asia 2022 paper "Make Your Own Sprites: Aliasing-Aware and Cell-Controllable Pixelization".
 Paper can be found [here](https://dl.acm.org/doi/pdf/10.1145/3550454.3555482) or downloaded from [here](https://orca.cardiff.ac.uk/id/eprint/152816/).

+## ⭐⭐⭐Newest Update⭐⭐⭐
+`Test Pro`: We launch a new pixelization method based on original repository, which can produce pixelization result from 2× to 20×.
+Please refer to the `Test Pro` section below.👾👾

 ## Some Results
 <img src=./results/9562.png />
 <img src=./results/9844.png />